Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 $ ./bin/alluxio fs startSync /syncdir
 ```

-You can control the active sync interval by changing the `alluxio.master.ufs.active.sync.interval` option, the default is 30 seconds.
+You can control the active sync interval by changing the `alluxio.coordinator.ufs.active.sync.interval` option, the default is 30 seconds.

 To disable active sync on a directory, issue the following Alluxio command.